 This fire pit is totally simple.
 She gives you a great materials list and the price she paid for each item on the list.
 This is a great thing to have because it should help give you a ballpark figure for what you should expect to pay.

-When you click to this link you’ll notice in the heading it says ‘it’s easy.’
+When you visit the website you’ll notice in the heading it says ‘it’s easy.’
 That is a good sign!
 When they include that it is usually because it is a super simple project.
 So if you are someone that thinks, ‘gee, I’d love a fire pit, but I’m just not the builder type.’

 Well, fear not because this design is another simple one.
 So if you stand a chance at building a fire pit, this one might be the one.
 Cut yourself some slack, check it out, and then take a chance.
 The worst case scenario is you have the materials on hand for someone else to build it for you.